sookableh/hlp-copy-/README.md

 If it were a single account, you'd have to net everything — closing a long to go short means realizing losses, paying fees, and missing the bid-ask spread in between.
 Two accounts let you market-make both sides of the book cleanly without those issues.

-That's also why the "position value" looked inflated earlier — each child holds ~$2.7M in BTC positions, but the net exposure is only ~$5K.
-The vault is earning the spread on $5.4M of gross volume while only being directionally exposed on a tiny fraction.